 It is true that the Chairman of the Consumer Product Safety Commission (CPSC) stated that he was directing the agency to get to the bottom of the hoverboard fires.
 Furthermore, he did warn about the “dozens of reports of injuries from hospital ERs” that the agency had also received.
 Unfortunately, the CPSC has apparently not yet uncovered definitive information regarding the cause of the fires from the units lithium ion batteries.
 However, despite the lack of additional action by federal regulators, some organizations have already taken steps to limit or eliminate hoverboards from their premises and facilities.

-If you or your child have suffered a serious, life-changing injury due to a hoverboard that caught on fire, malfunctioned during use, or came without sufficient warnings or instructions Ken Kieklak, a Fayetteville personal injury attorney of the Law Practice of Ken Kieklak, may be able to fight for you.
-To schedule a free and confidential consultation, contact the Law Practice of Ken Kieklak at (479) 251-7767 today or contact us online.
+If you or your child have suffered a serious, life-changing injury due to a hoverboard that caught on fire, malfunctioned during use, or came without sufficient warnings or instructions Ken Kieklak, a Fayetteville AR personal injury lawyer of the Law Practice of Ken Kieklak, may be able to fight for you.
+To schedule a free and confidential consultation, contact the Law Practice of Ken Kieklak at (479) 316-0438 today or contact us online.

 Arkansas Schools and Universities that Have Banned or Restricted Hoverboards